Gut microbiota: Development of enteric protection and immune system

-The immune system can also be altered due to the gut bacteria's ability to produce metabolites that can affect cells in the immune system.
-For example short-chain fatty acids (SCFA) can be produced by some gut bacteria through fermentation.
-SCFAs stimulate a rapid increase in the production of innate immune cells like neutrophils, basophils and eosinophils.
-These cells are part of the innate immune system that try to limit the spread of infection.
+A 2022 review indicated that various mechanisms are under preliminary research to assess how gut microbes may modulate vaccine immunogenicity, including effects on antigen presentation and cytokine profiles.

 Metabolism

 Without gut flora, the human body would be unable to utilize some of the undigested carbohydrates it consumes, because some types of gut flora have enzymes that human cells lack for breaking down certain polysaccharides.
 Rodents raised in a sterile environment and lacking in gut flora need to eat 30% more calories just to remain the same weight as their normal counterparts.
 Carbohydrates that humans cannot digest without bacterial help include certain starches, fiber, oligosaccharides, and sugars that the body failed to digest and absorb like lactose in the case of lactose intolerance and sugar alcohols, mucus produced by the gut, and proteins.

 Bacteria turn carbohydrates they ferment into short-chain fatty acids by a form of fermentation called saccharolytic fermentation.
 Products include acetic acid, propionic acid and butyric acid.
 These materials can be used by host cells, providing a major source of energy and nutrients.
 Gases (which are involved in signaling and may cause flatulence) and organic acids, such as lactic acid, are also produced by fermentation.
 Acetic acid is used by muscle, propionic acid facilitates liver production of ATP, and butyric acid provides energy to gut cells.

 Gut flora also synthesize vitamins like biotin and folate, and facilitate absorption of dietary minerals, including magnesium, calcium, and iron.
 Methanobrevibacter smithii is unique because it is not a species of bacteria, but rather a member of domain Archaea, and is the most abundant methane-producing archaeal species in the human gastrointestinal microbiota.

-Gut microbiota also serve as a source of Vitamins K and B12 that are not produced by the body or produced in little amount.
+Gut microbiota also serve as a source of vitamins K and B12, which are not produced by the body or produced in little amount.

+Cellulose degradation

+Bacteria that degrade cellulose (such as Ruminococcus) are prevalent among great apes, ancient human societies, hunter-gatherer communities, and even modern rural populations.
+However, they are rare in industrialized societies.
+Human-associated strains have acquired genes that can degrade specific plant fibers such as maize, rice, and wheat.
+Bacterial strains found in primates can also degrade chitin, a polymer abundant in insects, which are part of the diet of many nonhuman primates.
+The decline of these bacteria in the human gut were likely influenced by the shift toward western lifestyles.